Bamboer/AlertClient/README.md

-# Alert_client
+# AlertClient
-A grafana alert client
+Here is a grafana alert client